 Provided that in case the occupier of any such house has paved or asphalted any such cellar, or constructed any such well, he may, subject to any agreement previously made between him and the owner of such house, recover in a court of competent jurisdiction the moneys expended by him on such paving or asphalting, or on constructing such well, or may deduct the same from any rent payable by him to such owner.

-[Section 89, formerly section 69, renumbered as section 89 by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Section 89, formerly section 69, renumbered as section 89: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4; No. 59 of 2004 s.
 141.]

 90. Brickmaking and other excavations to be fenced